MicrosoftDocs/win32/desktop-src/NativeWiFi/wzcqueryinterface.md

-﻿---
+---
-Description: 'Provides detailed information for a wireless LAN interface managed by the Wireless Zero Configuration service.' ms.assetid: 'e1d2260b-a71f-481e-b505-b5d1a17ee221'
+Description: Provides detailed information for a wireless LAN interface managed by the Wireless Zero Configuration service. ms.assetid: e1d2260b-a71f-481e-b505-b5d1a17ee221
 title: WZCQueryInterface function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # WZCQueryInterface function

 \[**WZCQueryInterface** is no longer supported as of Windows Vista and Windows Server 2008.
-Use the [**WlanQueryInterface**](wlanqueryinterface.md) function instead.
+Use the [**WlanQueryInterface**](/windows/win32/Wlanapi/nf-wlanapi-wlanqueryinterface?branch=master) function instead.
 For more information, see [About the Native Wifi API](about-the-native-wifi-api.md). \]

 The **WZCQueryInterface** function provides detailed information for a wireless LAN interface managed by the Wireless Zero Configuration service.